 The weather in Portugal is also fantastic and there are climates to suit everyone.
 The northern parts and the city of Porto can be quite cool in the summer and cold in the winter for those who are not a fan of the heat.
 The south enjoys hot summer months and mild winter months.
 Portugal also owns the beautiful tropical island of Madeira and the stunning Azores islands.

-In the city, a comfortable monthly income of around $US 2,000 would afford you a nice lifestyle while outside the city it can be much lower.
-Seriously, I've been to towns just outside of Lisbon where a glass of wine costs $0.50, beer for $1 and entire meals are around five bucks, quite affordable indeed!
+The cost of living in Portugal is also relatively low compared to many places in Europe and is especially low outside the capital city of Lisbon.
+In the city, a comfortable monthly income of around $US 2,500 would afford you a nice lifestyle while outside the city it can be significantly lower.
+Seriously, I've been to towns just outside of Lisbon where a glass of wine costs $0.50, beer for $1, and entire meals can be found for around five bucks, quite affordable indeed!

 The capital city of San Juan is home to around half a million people and the island nation is known for some of the most beautiful beaches and nature in the world.
 There is something here for everyone as long as you are happy with average internet speeds.

-The crime rates in Puerto Rico are also quite low, much lower than the crime rates in many major US cities making it an even more attractive place to relocate.
+The crime rates in Puerto Rico are also quite low, much lower than the crime rates in many major US cities, making it an even more attractive place to relocate.

 United Arab Emirates- Dubai

 Dubai is one of the most popular mentions on the list as being a resident of the United Arab Emirates is about the closest anyone can become to being able to live tax-free without breaking laws.
 Residents are not obligated to pay capital gains taxes on crypto, property, or even worry about income tax.